MuhammadUmerKhan/CrediFlow-AI-Pipeline-for-Loan-Approvals/scripts/README.md

-# 📋 AI-Driven Loan Approval Prediction System - Scripts Folder
+# 📋 CrediFlow: Scalable MLOps Pipeline for Loan Approval Predictions

-Welcome to the `scripts` folder of the **AI-Driven Loan Approval Prediction System**! 🚀 This directory contains all the Python scripts that power the end-to-end machine learning pipeline, from data ingestion to model deployment.
+Welcome to the `scripts` folder of the **CrediFlow: Loan Approval Predictions**! 🚀 This directory contains all the Python scripts that power the end-to-end machine learning pipeline, from data ingestion to model deployment.
 Below, you'll find a detailed overview of each script, their purpose, and how to use them.
 Let's dive in! 🌊

 ---